-On their recent Second Quarter Earnings Call, Activision-Blizzard has mentioned about COD Mobile‘s massive success.
+On their recent Second Quarter Earnings Call, Activision-Blizzard has mentioned COD Mobile‘s massive success.
 In Q2 2020, Call of duty Mobile has seen much better engagement and player investment, which might be an effect of the ongoing lockdown around the globe.
-And it seems that the current tailwind is in the favor of Activision-Blizzard.
-As they are planning to bring more of the Activision’s IPs on mobile devices in the future.
+And it seems that the current tailwind is in the favor of Activision-Blizzard as they are planning to bring more of the Activision’s IPs on mobile devices in the future.

 Activision’s strategy for mobile is on the track

-Not only Call of Duty Mobile but the Candy Crush franchise has also seen significant growth in this quarter.
+Not only Call of Duty Mobile but also Candy Crush franchise has seen significant growth in this quarter.
 While the monthly active users remain higher each year, in Q2 2020, Candy Crush saw double-digit growth.
 And it remained among the top-grossing franchise in the US app stores.

 Activision-Blizzard is planning to bring more on Mobile, following COD Mobile’s success